sand-dealer/pretrans2/index.md

 example, the LCP metric is intended to measure when a page's main content has finished loading, but there could be cases where the largest element is not part of the page's main content and thus LCP may not be relevant.

+[New] just add one another paragraph with useless information.

 To address such cases, the Web Performance Working Group has also standardized lower-level APIs that can be useful for implementing your own custom metrics: